The007Programmer/Arx_Bot/README.md

 * Eval & Stat Commands²
 * A Leveling System³
 * Reaction-Roles²
+* Admin-Only Commands³
+* A Calculator System³
+* A Suggestion System with Upvotes and Downvotes³
+* A setchannel command where you can set certain channels in your server!³
 * and much more!

 [Invite The Bot to Your Server!](https://discord.com/oauth2/authorize?client_id=832409595791409242&permissions=8&scope=bot)